leojuriolli7/popflix/README.md

 ## Installation

-While the version accessible through Heroku (main branch) does not have a Sign Up and Login system, the develop branch accessible through cloning the project has authorized routes and functional Login and Sign Up, with a profile page.
-This is the case because the JSON Server is not deployed on Heroku.
+While the version accessible through Vercel (main branch) does not have a Sign Up and Login system, the develop branch accessible through cloning the project has authorized routes and functional Login and Sign Up, with a profile page.
+This is the case because the JSON Server is not deployed on Vercel.

 Clone the project: